Measuring Principles

 III Review of EPG measuring systems

-DC EPG systems were developed later (Schaefer, 1966; Smith & Friend, 1970; Tjallingii, 1978, 1985, 1988) and they are using a DC voltage supply (Vs).
-In the standard DC EPG system (Fig. 11A) circuit voltage level V is also "amplitude modulated" by Rbe fluctuations.
-The voltage level V is reduced more or less by Rbe (Ohm's law, equation [ 3 ]) and therefore, with the sensitivity expressed by ΔVi/V (chapter 7) but additionally, it appeared that plant-insect generated voltage sources are contributing to the EPG signal (Tjallingii, 1985), the emf components.
+DC EPG systems were developed later ((Fig.11B; Schaefer, 1966; Smith & Friend, 1970; Tjallingii, 1978, 1985, 1988) and they are using a DC voltage supply (Vs).
+In the standard DC EPG system (input resistance is 1GΩ) the circuit voltage V (Fig. 3) is also "amplitude modulated" by Rbe fluctuations and depends on the Rbe/Ri fluctuation.
+The voltage V level is reduced more or less (modulated) by Rbe fluctuations and therefore, the R-component sensitivity is expressed by ΔVi/V (chapter 8).
+However the main advantage over the AC system is its emf-component sensitivity.
+This appeared when the voltage V-level was adjusted to (about) zero Volt during recording (!).
+Then no R-components can play a role (no voltage to modulate) and the observed signal (waveforms) should be generated by plant-insect voltage sources (Tjallingii, 1985).
 Because of sensitivity to both, Rbe and emf fluctuations, the DC system can be considered as an ‘R+emf EPG system’.

-The standard DC EPG system (R+emf) has been modified (Giga-8d model, 2018; EPG Systems, Netherlands) by adding a remote controlled switch (Fig.11B; s) to change this DC into a 'pure emf EPG system’.
-In emf mode the switch is open and no longer sensitive to (Rbe) fluctuations because the Ri in the primary circuit is then switched to a 1000x higher value (Fig. 11B); due to the internal Amp (OpAmp, operational amplifier chip) resistance of 10TΩ (=1013Ω) that now determines Ri between the measuring point (M) and ground instead of the standard 1GΩ Ri.
-When the switch is closed the amp internal 10TΩ Ri is parallel to the amp external 1GΩ Ri and the resulting shunt resistance will very closely approach the 1GΩ Ri.
-With the 10TΩ Ri the modulations of V by ΔRbe are still present in the signal but then are negligibly small.
-Thus, with the switch open (emf mode) the DC EPG system is a 'pure emf EPG system'.
+The standard DC EPG (R+emf) system has been modified (Giga-8dd model, 2018; see www EPGSystems.eu) by adding a remote controlled switch (Fig.11B; s).
+When opened Ri changes from 1GΩ to 10TΩ (109Ω to 1013Ω) and since the Rbe fluctuations are very small then the R-components become negligible thus turning the device into a 'pure emf EPG system’.
+When the switch is open (emf mode) the internal head stage Amp resistance (OpAmp, operational amplifier chip) now determines Ri.
+When the switch is closed the internal Amp resistance of 10TΩ will be in parallel to the amp external 1GΩ Ri and the resulting shunt resistance will very close to 1GΩ.
+Thus, with switch open (emf mode) the DC EPG system is a 'pure emf EPG system'.

 Several combinations of AC and DC systems have been developed and used in order to study how emf- and R-components in waveforms are related to each other.